Your Week on Lombok: Volcanoes, Pink Beaches, and Getting Lost in the Best Way

 Gili Air is the middle-ground Gili island — less party than Trawangan, less deserted than Meno.
 No cars, no motorbikes.
 Just bicycles, horse carts (cidomo), and walking.

-Rented snorkel gear (30,000 IDR) and walked to the east side of the island.
-Entered the water at the turtle point marked by local dive shops.
-Within 5 minutes, I was swimming alongside a green sea turtle the size of a coffee table.
-It wasn't bothered by me at all.
-Over the next hour, I counted six turtles, plus reef sharks, lionfish, and a moray eel.
+Rent snorkel gear (30,000 IDR) and walk to the east side of the island.
+Enter the water at the turtle point marked by local dive shops.
+Within 5 minutes, you're swimming alongside a green sea turtle the size of a coffee table, entirely unbothered by your presence.
+Over the next hour, count six turtles, plus reef sharks, lionfish, and a moray eel.
+It's the kind of swim-straight-off-the-beach snorkeling that draws crowds to Nusa Lembongan over near Bali — except here it's just you and the turtles.

 This is not an organized tour.
 This is "walk into the ocean and there are sea turtles."
 For free.

-Afternoon: did nothing.
-Lay in a hammock, ate grilled fish at a beachfront warung (50,000 IDR), and watched the sunset turn Mount Rinjani's silhouette purple across the water.
+Spend the afternoon doing nothing.
+Lie in a hammock, eat grilled fish at a beachfront warung (50,000 IDR), and watch the sunset turn Mount Rinjani's silhouette purple across the water.

-Late-night fast boat back to the mainland (85,000 IDR to Bangsal).
-Long, dark scooter ride to the airport area.
-Early morning flight out.
+A late-night fast boat returns you to the mainland (85,000 IDR to Bangsal).
+A long, dark scooter ride to the airport area, then an early morning flight out.

 Verdict: Gili Air is the decompression chamber after Rinjani.

-Lombok asks more of you than Bali does.
+Lombok asks more of you than Bali does — there's no Ubud here, no polished café scene or yoga-retreat infrastructure to lean on.
 The roads are worse, the accommodation is simpler, the food options are fewer, and you need to be comfortable with improvisation.
 But the payoff is proportional.
 The Pink Beach, the Rinjani crater, the turtle snorkeling, the empty surf breaks — these aren't experiences you can buy.
 They're experiences you earn.
-For a different perspective, consider Krabi as well.
-Travelers who enjoy this often also love Okinawa.